Search This Blog

 1st Speaker, Keith Perriloux, with speech title “The lessons learned”.

+Keith has lived in 3 different countries although he is a Singapore citizen.
+He recently enlisted in the Singapore army.
+He learned about: Discipline (being on time), Respect (tolerance to other people, culture, religion), Teamwork (together to achieve the common goals).
 Keith has always embraced change all the while when he was living other countries, He has to quickly learn the rope to adapt to the requirements of serving national service in Singapore.

 2nd Speaker was Japinder Singh (PM2).
 Title of the speech was “My cycling journey”.

 His earlier bike had thick tires to handle the off-road type of journey.
 However, when he went for a longer journey, he found out that a lighter type of bicycle with a thinner tire and certain type of handle and gear, could help him travel around in longer distance such as 50 to 150 km.
+Japinder also shared with us that anyone between the age of 18-88 years old is capable of biking for 100km.
+And strongly urge all to try biking.

 3rd Speaker was Michael Spencer Go (DL1) and the title of his speech was “Superhero Story”.